sylvain-kern/tgmsplot-script/readme.md

 C:\Program Files\OriginLab\Origin2016
 ```

-Again, the very folder may change depending on your version of Origin, so be careful.
+Again, the very folder may change depending on your version of Origin --here I am using Origin 2016, so be careful.

 ## Usage